craws/OpenAtlas/sphinx/source/admin/arche.rst

 .. toctree::

-**Be aware** this feature is experimental and only usable for a specific dataset.
+**Be aware** this feature is only usable for a specific dataset.

 `ARCHE <https://arche.acdh.oeaw.ac.at/>`_ (A Resource Centre for the HumanitiEs) is a service aimed at offering stable and persistent hosting as well as dissemination of digital research data and resources.

 In order to import data from ARCHE to OpenAtlas changes to instance/production.py are needed (ask your OpenAtlas administrator for further details):

 .. code-block::
    :caption: instance/production.py

    ARCHE = {
-    'id': 0,    # Top collection ID (acdh:TopCollection)
+    'id': 0,    # Top collection of the project (acdh:TopCollection)
-    'collection_ids': [0],  # Sub collections ID containing metadata.json files (acdh:Collection)
-    'base_url': 'https://arche-curation.acdh-dev.oeaw.ac.at/',  # Base URL to get data from
+    'url': 'https://arche-curation.acdh-dev.oeaw.ac.at/',  # Base URL to get data from }}
-    'thumbnail_url': 'https://arche-thumbnails.acdh.oeaw.ac.at/'    # URL of ARCHE thumbnail service
-    }}

 The **ARCHE** button is displayed in the Admin/Data menu only if above data is provided.